Wall Street Analyst Upgrade Credit Suisse Group AG [CS]. What else is Wall St. saying

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CS.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Credit Suisse Group AG go to 1.40%.

-Positions in Credit Suisse Group AG stocks held by institutional investors increased at the end of October and at the time of the October reporting period, where 87 institutional holders increased their position in Credit Suisse Group AG [NYSE:CS] by around 13,267,779 shares.
-Additionally, 121 investors decreased positions by around 12,841,335 shares, while 26 investors held positions by with 53,991,958 shares.
-The mentioned changes placed institutional holdings at 80,101,072 shares, according to the latest SEC report filing.
-CS stock had 32 new institutional investments in for a total of 1,700,294 shares, while 52 institutional investors sold positions of 3,272,622 shares during the same period.
+89 institutional holders increased their position in Credit Suisse Group AG [NYSE:CS] by around 13,596,218 shares.
+Additionally, 118 investors decreased positions by around 12,822,400 shares, while 26 investors held positions by with 54,010,893 shares.
+The mentioned changes placed institutional holdings at 80,429,511 shares, according to the latest SEC report filing.
+CS stock had 34 new institutional investments in for a total of 2,028,733 shares, while 49 institutional investors sold positions of 3,253,687 shares during the same period.